Stanford University Student Alcohol Policy

 - Frosh Housing — Alcoholic beverages are prohibited at all-frosh house events in common area spaces.

 - University Funds and the Purchase of Alcohol — No University funds or funds collected by the University may be used in a way that violates the alcohol policy.
-In student residences, house funds (funds collected by Student Financial Services or other University offices) may not be used to buy alcohol.
+In undergraduate residences, house funds (funds collected by Student Financial Services or other University offices) may not be used to buy alcohol.
 Any decision to use student-collected funds to buy alcohol must be made lawfully, thoughtfully, fairly and in a way that respects the views of all students.
 Students must not be required to contribute to the purchase of alcohol.

 - Dining Halls — Students may not possess or consume alcoholic beverages in Stanford Dining Halls during meal times and food service.
 University Dining staff can deny admission, access or meal service to anyone who is believed to be intoxicated by the Dining Management staff.